billlyzhaoyh/billlyzhaoyh.github.io/index.md

 layout: default
 ---

-# Welcome
+# About Me

-This is my personal website built with Jekyll and the Minimal theme.
+Add information about yourself here.

-## About Me
+## Background

-Add your introduction here.
+Your background and experience.

-## Projects
+## Skills

-- Project 1
+- Skill 1
-- Project 2
+- Skill 2
-- Project 3
+- Skill 3

-## Contact
+## Education

-You can reach me at [your-email@example.com](mailto:your-email@example.com)
+Your educational background.